May 14, 2021

 The 2021 USCX series consists of 4 weekends, each of which offers at least one UCI C1 race and one UCI C2 race day:

-One of those C1's - Jingle Cross - is also a UCI World Cup this year as well, so the finest athletes in the world will be there to raise the level even further.
+One of those race weekends - Jingle Cross - also has a UCI World Cup this year as well (offering a World Cup, a C1, and a C2 over a single long weekend), so the finest athletes in the world will be there to raise the level even further.

 USCX has announced a new partnership with GCN (see my review of GCN's subscription live streaming service) to broadcast all 8 USCX events this Fall on the GCN+ (formerly Race Pass) service.
 This is huge for American cyclocross!
 I enjoy watching European 'cross, but opportunities to have USA cyclocross events broadcast on a world state have been few and far between.
 That changes with the new GCN agreement.